-Of course, you might not suspect that someone has an air and computer duster addiction.
-Most notably, many youths begin a deadly journey of addiction starting with air duster abuse.
+Of course, one might not suspect that someone has an air and computer duster addiction.
+Most notably, many youths begin a deadly journey of addiction, starting with air duster abuse.

-Air and computer duster addiction is the deliberate and compulsive sniffing of gases, volatile liquids and aerosols to get high.
-In addition, people also call it inhalant use disorder or huffing.
+Air and computer duster addiction is the deliberate and compulsive sniffing of gases, volatile liquids, and aerosols to get high.
+Also, people also call it inhalant use disorder or huffing.
 Diagnostic and Statistical Manual of Mental Disorders (DSM-IV-TR) recognizes it as a category of substance use disorder.
 However, they don’t consider many cases a serious form of addiction.
 As a result, it usually doesn’t get much attention.

-In addition, you won’t find many scientific studies about this common but potentially harmful substance addiction.
+In addition, parents won’t find many scientific studies about this common but potentially harmful substance addiction.

 It is more common in teens and young adults.
 Conversely, studies also suggest an increasing trend in air duster abuse among school-age children.
-Considering the severity and chronic nature of air dust abuse, you should check if your child has such addiction.
+Considering the severity and chronic nature of air dust abuse, parents should check if their child has such addiction.

 Quick Stat on Air and Computer Duster Addiction Among US Children and Adults

 In fact, air and computer duster abuse could become the gateway for other serious forms of addiction.
-Therefore, you should take a serious note of that.
+Therefore, parents should take a serious note of that.

 Why Air and Computer Duster Are Addictive?

 First, the can of the air and computer duster stores gases in liquid form.
-Then, when you spray, the liquid chemicals inside the can converts into gas.
+Then, when one sprays, the liquid chemicals inside the can convert into gas.
 Some common gases in such products include 1,1-difluoroethane, 1,1,1-trifluoroethane, or 1,1,1,2-tetrafluoroethane and fluorocarbons.

-When your kid inhales the gas, the fumes cause immediate changes inside the brain giving them a high.
+When a kid inhales the gas, the fumes cause immediate changes inside the brain, giving them a high.